standard/standard/README.md

 (beginning with `.`), and all patterns in a project's root `.gitignore` file are automatically ignored.

-Sometimes you need to ignore additional folders or specific minfied files.
+Sometimes you need to ignore additional folders or specific minified files.
 To do that, add a `standard.ignore` property to `package.json`:

 ```json